rjgould/iocage-plugin-dnsmasq/README.rst

     > service dnsmasq restart
     # Use CTRL+D to exit back to host

-All configuration files are in the default location in `/usr/local/etc`.
+All configuration files are in the default location `/usr/local/etc`.

 .. note:: The `bind-interfaces` option is required for UDP DNS responses to work correctly.